-So having a valid out-of-state will likely allow you to skip the driving test, you will still however be required to take a written knowledge test and a vision screening to exchange your California license for an Ohio license now that you have moved there.
+Having a valid out-of-state will likely allow you to skip the driving test, you will still be required to take a written knowledge test and a vision screening to exchange your California license for an Ohio license now that you have moved there.

 If you own a car you will need to get it titled, registered and inspected in the state of Ohio.
 The BMV gives the instructions for registering and titling you car as: